John Legend Dishes on Daughter Luna Starting Preschool

 John Legend may be an EGOT winner, but that doesn't mean he's too busy to keep up with his regular daddy duties.

-While attending Caruso's Palisades Village opening gala in Pacific Palisades, Calif. on Thursday, the "All of Me" singer dished on what his daughter, Luna, is learning in preschool.
+While attending Caruso's Palisades Village opening gala in Pacific Palisades, Calif. on Thursday, the "All of Me" singer talked about dropping his daughter, Luna, off at preschool and dished on what she's learning.

 "She's just starting school, and she's learning how to play with other kids she's never met before," he told E!
 News.
 "It's a journey, you know."